KhawajaAhmed/R_University_Debt_Study/README.md

 # R_University_Debt_Study

 # Description
 This project involved an in-depth statistical analysis comparing the average debt of graduates from small private universities with that of graduates from large, private universities in R/RStudio.
 The goal was to determine whether a statistically significant difference existed between these two groups.
 To achieve this, I employed two independent sample hypothesis testing procedures, focusing on conducting a two-sample t-test.
+This is a **sample report** with university data from kaggle.
+The original report had similar code and format, but was presented to university officials with private data from large and small private univerisities from Indiana.
+The original data has not been shared due to provacy concerns.

 **Achievements**